French is among the most widely-spoken modern languages in the world, with over 300 million speakers worldwide.

 French can be studied on its own OR in combination with one of the following languages/subjects:

 - A modern European language: German, Spanish, Russian, Italian, Portuguese, Modern Greek, or Czech (with Slovak).
 Students who do not have an A-level or equivalent in the relevant language may (in all cases, except Spanish) combine French with a beginners’ version of the language.
-It is also possible to combine French with Polish or Celtic*.
-We generally expect all students wishing to study Celtic* or Polish to be beginners, though those with experience are also very welcome to apply. *Please note that our Celtic course is currently under review and will not be available for entry in 2019, or for deferred entry in 2020.
+It is also possible to combine French with Polish.
+We generally expect all students wishing to study Polish to be beginners, though those with experience are also very welcome to apply.

 - A Middle Eastern Language offered by the Faculty of Asian and Middle Eastern Studies: Arabic, Hebrew, Persian, Turkish.
 These languages are all available to beginners with no prior knowledge of the language.

 You will learn to write and speak the language(s) fluently, and will be able to choose from a broad range of options including linguistics, film studies and advanced translation.
 You can study the literature of a language chronologically or focus on particular periods - the medieval, the early modern or the modern era.

 A degree in French, or French combined with another language/subject, is normally four years in length.
-Modern Language students usually spend the third year of their course abroad (except if they are taking a course involving Beginners’ Russian or a Middle Eastern language, in which case they spend the second year abroad).
+Modern Languages students usually spend the third year of their course abroad (except if they are taking a course involving beginners’ Russian or a Middle Eastern language, in which case they spend the second year abroad).
 This is often as a paid language assistant in a foreign school, though you may work abroad or study at a foreign university.

 French on its own